alexriegler/Create-with-Code-Live-Summer-2020/Prototype 3/README.md

 You can go [here](https://connect.unity.com/mg/other/street-runner-prototype-3 "Street Runner (Prototype 3) - Unity Connect") to play the WebGL version of the game online from the Unity Connect website.

 ### How to work with this Unity project
+You can view the code [here](./Assets/Scripts).
 To work with this project, you can follow the instructions on the [main README.md](../README.md#how-to-work-with-the-unity-projects).

 ## Features
 * Infinite side scroll